 How to set up Microsoft Teams Direct Routing using Telnyx

 You’ll need a Telnyx account to get Teams Direct Routing set up.
-Sign up for free and get started with $10 of testing credit!
+Sign up today.

 Looking for more info?
 Find out why Direct Routing is the next big thing in business communications.